 What Your Clients Buy

 “People buy what you know.
 Not what you do.”
 I can’t tell you how many times my father-in-law has expressed this to me.
 It’s been enough that the insight is stored front and center in my brain.
 His context has always been in relation to the importance of education.
 It’s like the old adage states, “People can take away the tangibles in your life, but they can’t take away what you know.”
 At the core, this statement is related to understanding your value and knowing how to make yourself indispensable.
 Professional service firms need to market with this thought in mind.
-Your clients aren’t buying your services, they’re buying how you know how to apply those services.
-And it’s this nuance that begins to separate your service offering (a non-differentiator) between your expertise (your primary differentiator).
+Your clients aren’t buying your services.
+They’re buying your point-of-view on the world.
+And it’s this nuance that separates your service offerings (a non-differentiator) from your expertise (your primary differentiator).

 It’s Time to Lead with Expertise and Not Services

 When you look at the formal definition of expertise and service as pulled from dictionary.com, you begin to understand why it’s important to lead with your expertise and not your service capability.

 - Definition of Expertise: Expert knowledge or skill in a particular field.

 - Definition of a Service: The action of doing work or act of assistance.

 I’ll give you my own example.
 “I’m a marketer.
 I work on the agency side.
 I can do branding, digital marketing, and thought leadership.”
 Has that left you inspired?
 Want to know more?
 Ready to pay for that capability?
 Do I seem unique to you?
 The answer is, or at least it should be, no. I came across flat, uninteresting, didn’t connect with your emotions, and ultimately non-differentiating.
 There’s a lot of people in this world that can say that exact statement.
 But the information is eventually important because that’s what you might eventually buy from me.
 The keyword there is eventually.